Battle of the Windmill

-The "Battle of the Windmill" is also a fictional battle in the book Animal Farm.

-The Battle of the Windmill was a battle fought in November 1838 in the aftermath of the Upper Canada Rebellion.
-Loyalist forces of the Upper Canadian government and American troops, aided by the Royal Navy and U.S. Navy, defeated an invasion attempt by a Hunter Patriot para-military unit based in the United States, which had the intention of using the beachhead as a launchpad for further offensives into Canada.
+The Battle of the Windmill was fought in November 1838 in the aftermath of the Upper Canada Rebellion.
+Loyalist forces of the Upper Canadian government and American troops, aided by the Royal Navy and the United States Navy, defeated an invasion by militants of a United States clandestine organization known as Hunter Patriots.
+The insurgents had intended using Windmill Point as a base for further offensives into Canada.
 Canadian, British, and American troops thwarted the invasion, successfully defending Canadian soil and forced the invaders to surrender.
 Others still in the U.S. were captured and arrested by U.S. officials.

 Background

 After a rebellion by disaffected Upper Canadians was suppressed in 1837, the majority of the rebel leaders fled to the United States.
 Popular sentiment in the States held that Canadians were eager to overthrow British rule and form a republic patterned after the American model.

 An organization known as the Hunter Patriots was formed to assist the rebellion.
 Organized in secret neo-Masonic lodges, and with widespread support in the northern border states from Vermont to Wisconsin, the Patriot Hunters aimed to invade Canada and lead an army of insurgent Canadians against the British colonial government.
 In reality, much of the Canadian population was loyal to existing British institutions and decidedly against the prospects of revolution or invasion.

 In November 1838, a group of Hunter Patriots decided that it was time to invade Canada and restart the rebellion.
 They chose as their target the town of Prescott, on the north bank of the St. Lawrence River downriver from Kingston.
 Prescott is the site of Fort Wellington, a British military fortification that commanded the St. Lawrence River and was serving as a fortified depot for the Upper Canadian militia.
-To initiate the strike, a large group of Hunters assembled in Sackets Harbor, New York and descended the river to Ogdensburg in civilian vessels.
-Overall military command of the invading forces was held by John Birge, a senior member of the Hunter organization in New York state.
+To initiate the strike, a large group of Hunters assembled in Sackets Harbor, New York, and descended the river to Ogdensburg in civilian vessels.
+Overall military command of the invading forces was held by John Birge, a senior member of the Hunter organization in New York State.